logan-life/blog/src/blog/20240104 - Mental Health Interventions Tier List.md

 My doctor and I decided to try adding an anti-anxiety medication to my routine.
 Unfortunately, this ended up causing a permanent neurological condition called oromandibular dystonia, and I had to stop taking all medications.
 So I went from needing extra help to losing the help I was already getting.

-Enter March 2020, which you may remember as the very good month where nothing bad happened at all, hehe.
+Enter March 2020, which you may remember as the very good month where nothing bad happened at all. 🫠

 So I needed to find some new ways to try and help my brain out.
 The following is a near-exhaustive list of the mental health interventions I have tried, ranked by tier.